2 Peter

 2 Peter 1:12

-So I will always remind you of these things, even though you know them and are firmly established in the truth you now have.
+For this reason, I will always remind you about these things, even though you know them and are firmly established in the truth you already have.

 There is much in the Word of God and, even though we may have a firm grasp on our faith, we still should study the entire Word of God to keep it fresh in our minds.
 Just as Peter said here, we hope to remind you of parts that you may not have studied for awhile.